Healing Trauma is Painful and Worth It

 The day I walked into therapy, I looked and felt great--but I knew I needed help.
 A month later I was filling every trashcan in the office and my house with tissues and prowling in the night in mental anguish.
 There were times when I thought my eyes would simply fall out of my head from crying.
 My therapist was compassionate and told me that it wouldn’t always feel like this; but it was necessary if I wanted to heal.
 I had been holding a lot of pain for a very long time, and it was finally being released.

 One day I sat and wrote for thirteen hours.
 I wrote and I cried and then I wrote some more.
 There was no end to it.
 It just poured out of me.
-I felt pretty good at the end of that day.
 It was a turning point, but it took a lot of pain and tears to get me there.
 I was healing, but I had a long way to go.
 There were plateaus and valleys, then deeper valleys, and more plateaus.
 It was just like any healing process.

 I broke my elbow the year I turned 60.
 I had never, ever broken a bone.
 I tripped over a landscape border and landed in rocks and then hit my head on the concrete.
 I waited all night and then went to work and worked half a day before I gave up and went to the doctor.
 Did I think it was going to hurt less when it hurt more with every passing hour?
 That is so human.
 I really wasn’t making good choices about getting help when there was clearly something wrong.

 Many are the same way about going to therapy.
 If not going hasn’t made what you are experiencing any better, then waiting another month, year, or lifetime probably isn’t going to help either.
 In fact, it will only get worse.
-Medications may mask the symptoms but they will never heal the pain that causes them.
+Medications can help the symptoms but it cannot heal trauma.

 My arm felt so much better in a cast, but it was only a half cast because I needed to take it off to do exercises.
 “WHAT?????
 That is going to hurt!”
 Exactly.
 I was never going to gain full motion unless I did the necessary work to heal.
 Never once did I consider that healing shouldn’t hurt.
 Something bad had happened to me and it was going to require some painful work before it felt well enough for me to not be consumed by thinking about it all day, every day.
 Therapy is work.
 It is called therapy for a reason.
 When you go to a physical therapist, they expect you to work in between sessions.
 Psychotherapy is the same way.

 The day for which I hoped has finally come.
 Except for an occasional wave of sadness, I seldom cry.
 When I do, it is a wave that passes quickly.
-There may always be ‘pieces’ but I am now able to process on my own.
+There may always be "pieces" but I am now able to process on my own.
 Just like with any other type of pain, time heals the memories of those very dark days when I so desperately needed help.
-My story was so extensive and held so many layers—most would never have to do the work I did to heal.
+My story was so extensive and held so many layers.
 If I could heal from the severity of my trauma (in my 60’s!) then, believe me, it is possible.

-There have been several whom I have had the opportunity to encourage.
-I decided this blog needed to be written so I could refer to it.
+I decided this blog needed to be written so I could refer to it when I encourage others.
 It is easy for me to not fully remember how hard it was to go to therapy, deal with the pain, and do the work to heal.
 I can’t encourage others to begin their healing journey without being honest about the fact that it is going to be painful.
 Healing is painful, but so is living everyday with the pain.
 I can say that it won’t always be so difficult.
 To everyone who knows there is unresolved pain deep inside them, I say, “Don’t let the pain and tears frighten you.
 You will never understand how much better life can be unless you follow the path to healing.”